Calton Hill: History

 There was possibly a prehistoric hillfort on Calton Hill and an area used for quarrying (the Quarry Holes at the eastern end).
 By his charter of 1456, James II granted the community of Edinburgh the valley and the low ground between Calton Hill and Greenside for performing tournaments, sports and other warlike deeds.
 This was part of his policy of military preparedness that saw the Act of 1457 banning golf and football and ordering archery practice every Sunday.
-This natural amphitheatre was also used for open-air theatre and saw performances of the early Scots play "Ane Pleasant Satyre of the Thrie Estaitis" by Sir David Lyndsay.
+This natural amphitheatre was also used for open-air theatre and saw performances of the early Scots play A Satire of the Three Estates by David Lyndsay.
 In May 1518 the Carmelite Friars (also known as White Friars and locally based at South Queensferry), were granted lands by charter from the city at Greenside and built a small monastery there.

-Monasteries were abandoned following the Scottish Reformation of 1560, and the Calton Hill monastery therefore stood empty before conversion in 1591 into a hospital for lepers, founded by John Robertson, a city merchant.
+In November 1559, during the Siege of Leith, the Lords of the Congregation brought two guns to "Craigingalt" and began to bombard Leith.
+The French made a sortie and captured one cannon and the other was destroyed.
+Monasteries were abandoned following the Scottish Reformation of 1560, and in 1591 the Calton Hill monastery was converted into a hospital for lepers, founded by John Robertson, a merchant.
 So severe were the regulations that escape, or even the opening of the gate of the hospital between sunset and sunrise, would incur the penalty of death carried out on the gallows erected at the gate.
 The monastery would appear to have been located at the north-east end of Greenside Row and its site is shown there on the 1931 Ordnance Survey maps.
-Ten skeletons found in July 2009 during roadworks to create a new tramway in Leith Walk (later cancelled but currently (2022) under construction), are believed to have been connected with the hospital.
+Ten skeletons found in July 2009 during roadworks to create a new tramway in Leith Walk (project cancelled from York Place to Leith but revived and completed in 2023), are believed to have been connected with the hospital.

 The Calton area was owned by the Logan family of Restalrig but their lands were forfeited in 1609 following the posthumous sentence of treason on Robert Logan.
 The lands of Restalrig and Calton, otherwise known as Easter and Wester Restalrig, passed to the Elphinstone family.
-Sir James Elphinstone was made Lord Balmerino in 1604 and in 1673 the lands of Restalrig and Calton were erected into a single barony.
-In 1725, the western side of Calton Hill was disjoined and sold to the royal burgh of Edinburgh.
+James Elphinstone was made Lord Balmerino in 1604 and in 1673 the lands of Restalrig and Calton were erected into a single barony.
+In 1725, the western side of Calton Hill was sold to the royal burgh of Edinburgh.
 The eastern end was owned by the charitable institution of Heriot's Trust.
 Calton remained a burgh of barony (although it was not administered as such) until it was formally incorporated into Edinburgh by the Municipality Extension Act of 1856.